Sharpen Your Skills: Intermediate ACT Workshop

 • Provide many opportunities to practice ACT exercises and relate the concepts back to participants’ own lives and clinical experiences.

 Giselle Bahr and Ben Sedley are clinical psychologists and co-founders of the Wellington ACT Centre.
-They have been using Acceptance and Commitment Therapy in their practice for over eight years, and have been trained and supervised by many of the world’s leading ACT therapists and researchers.
+They have been using Acceptance and Commitment Therapy in their practice for over 10 years, and have been trained and supervised by many of the world’s leading ACT therapists and researchers.
 Giselle and Ben have both worked at Child and Adolescent Mental Health Services, in Private Practice with adults and adolescents, and trained new clinical psychology students at Victoria University of Wellington.
-Giselle has developed and facilitated a group introducing ACT to Parents.
+Giselle facilitates groups introducing ACT to Parents.
 Ben is the author of the book Stuff that Sucks: Accepting what you can’t change and Committing to what you can.